How to perfectly blend indoor and outdoor spaces?

 You must 'drag out' the color from inside (walls, flooring, balcony ceiling, etc.) and use it for your yard.

-In contrast to the issue of continuity, which is relatively easy to execute, the next tip is a bit more complex.
+In contrast to the above 'continuity,' which is relatively easy to carry out, the next tip is a bit more complex.

 Sliding window.